Sencahe/Kanye-West-Quotes/README.md

 Email: `<your email>`<br/>

 ## Instructions (Docker required)
+### DO NOT START A NEW LARAVEL APP, USE THIS BOILERPLATE INSTEAD

 ### Cloning the repository
 1. Create a bare clone of the repository.
 (This is temporary and will be removed so just do it wherever.)
     ```bash